-The model used to measure credit loss allowances in respect of all exposures classified within the Dutch and Belgian Mortgage portfolio estimates PDs and LGDs by reference to historical information observed in that jurisdiction for similar assets as well as multiple forward-looking macroeconomic forecasts for the respective economy developed by the external vendor.
+The model used to measure credit loss allowances in respect of all exposures classified within the Dutch and Belgian Mortgage portfolios estimates PDs and LGDs by reference to historical information observed in that jurisdiction for similar assets as well as multiple forward-looking macroeconomic forecasts for the respective economy developed by the external vendor.

-As at 31 December 2022, a degree of uncertainty remains as a mild contraction in the economic activity is expected owing to surging energy and food prices caused by the conflict between Russia and Ukraine combined with rapid tightening of monetary policy by the ECB.
-In this respect, the macroeconomic modelling aspect within the estimation of ECLs has been particularly affected by the Russia Ukraine conflict, and the forecasting of economic conditions is still subject to an inherent level of risk and highly subjective.
+As at 31 December 2023, a degree of uncertainty remains as the economy is expected to continue to stagnate due to high interest rates, negative sentiment, weak manufacturing orders and a rise in geopolitical tensions.
+In this respect, the macroeconomic modelling aspect within the estimation of ECL, and the forecasting of economic conditions is still subject to an inherent level of risk and highly subjective.

-This has required an elevated level of review and expert judgement to ensure that the macroeconomic methodology used by the Bank results in plausible scenarios which adequately capture the risks resulting from the end of the pandemic and the military conflict between Russia and Ukraine to the best extent possible.
+This has required an elevated level of review and expert judgement to ensure that the macroeconomic methodology used by the Bank, provided by a reputable third party, results in plausible scenarios which adequately captures the uncertainties previously mentioned.
+This methodology was also compared to regulator issued scenarios, with those used by the Bank being more conservative.

-Significant judgement is therefore still required in the determination of macroeconomic forecasts reflecting potential future economic conditions under different scenarios and their impact on PDs and LGDs.
+Judgement is still required in the determination of macroeconomic forecasts reflecting potential future economic conditions under different scenarios and their impact on PDs and LGDs.